simplymichael/smart-form-validator/README.md

 2. A validator should return only `true` or `false` values.
    A validator should not directly effect a side effect on a field in the event of a successful or failed validation.
 Any such effects should be delegated to [effects](#effects).

+   Having dedicated effect handlers helps reduce the surface area for surprises arising from side effects during form validation.

    In the end, the validation process is reduced to a binary *passing* or *failing* test.

 ### Effects
-An Effect represents an action that should be taken based on the result of the validation for a field.
+An Effect represents an action to be taken based on the outcome of a field's validatiion.
-We can, for example, use an effect to display hints to the user while they enter values into a field, to disable a submit button and prevent the form from being submitted unless every other field has valid input, or to add some special CSS effects to a field to indicate its state as either *valid* or *invalid*.
+We can, for example, use an effect to display hints to the user as they enter values into a field, to disable the submit button and prevent the form from being submitted unless every other field has valid input, or to add some special CSS effects to a field to indicate its state as either *valid* or *invalid*.

 #### Creating effects